G0246/mipad-liuqin-rooting/README.md

 7. The device should automatically reboot and enters the new system.

 ## Rooting the device
+> [!IMPORTANT]
+> **PLEASE** make sure the firmware you downloaded is the correct device model, making this mistake can brick it!

-1. Download the official firmware you want to use from [xiaomirom](https://xiaomirom.com/en/) or other simillar firmware websites.
+1. Download the official fastboot ROM you want to use from [xiaomirom](https://xiaomirom.com/en/) or other simillar firmware websites.
 2. Extract it twice until you see the contents.
 3. Copy `boot.img` and move it to your device.
 4. Download [Magisk](https://github.com/topjohnwu/Magisk/releases) and patch the image, it should look like `magisk_patched-00000_XXXXX.img`.